||Does the offense profile of committed juveniles in residential placement vary by State?

-- Vermont had the highest proportions of person offenders among committed juveniles (71%).
-Mississippi and North Dakota had the lowest proportions (16% each).
+- Georgia had the highest proportion of person offenders among committed juveniles (71%).
+North Dakota had the lowest proportion (19%).

-- The proportion of juvenile offenders committed for technical violations of probation, parole, or valid court orders ranged from 46% in New Mexico to 0% in the District of Columbia, Maine and Vermont.
+- In 21 states, the proportion of juvenile offenders committed for technical violations of probation, parole, or valid court orders exceeded the national level (13%).

 - In nearly all states, status offenders accounted for less than 5% of committed offenders.

 Internet citation: OJJDP Statistical Briefing Book.
 Online.
 Available: https://www.ojjdp.gov/ojstatbb/corrections/qa08306.asp?qaDate=2017.

 Data Source: Office of Juvenile Justice and Delinquency Prevention.
 Census of Juveniles in Residential Placement 2017 [machine-readable data files].
 Washington, D.C.: OJJDP.